 The odd blog here and there means that you’re only serving a small proportion of your potential audience because you’re only answering one question out of a hundred.

 Answer all of the questions and two awesome things happen.

 So how do you create a bevvy of great, relevant content that will get Google and your customers hot under the collar?

 You need a content plan.

-For your blogging to have meaningful results both in terms of beneficial SEO and building a loyal and trusting readership – who will be a mix of customers and soon-to-be customers – you need to plan your content and plan it well.
+For your blogging to have meaningful results both in terms of beneficial SEO and building a loyal and trusting readership, you need to plan your content and plan it well.

-Plans allow you to really get under the skin of your industry and answers all those important questions.
+Plans allow you to really get under the skin of your industry and answer all those important questions.
 They also stop you from getting overwhelmed by the size of the task in front of you.

 Firmly wearing our positive hats however, lots of blog topics means lots of lovely content that your audience are crying out for.

-But your plan needs to be based on research analysis and clear objectives.
+An effective content plan is based on two things: research analysis and clear objectives.
 This last part is especially important as unless you lay out what the measures of success are – X number of good quality leads for example – then it’s impossible to determine if what you’re writing about is working.

-The good news is that there are lots of very groovy tools that can help you figure that out.
+The good news is that there are lots of very groovy tools that can help you figure these out.

-Combining tools like answerthepublic.com, Moz.com and Google Analytics you can identify the keywords your site currently ranks for – this can be a little sobering at times, the search volume against the keywords you want to rank for and the kind of questions that your audience is asking around them.
+Combining tools like answerthepublic.com, Moz.com and Google Analytics you can identify the keywords your site currently ranks for – this can be a little sobering at times, looking at the search volume against the keywords you want to rank for and the kind of questions that your audience is asking around them.